genomicsclass/leanpub/manuscript/matrix_notation.md

 ## [1] 100   5
 ```

-The columns are filled by column.
-The `byrow=TRUE` argument lets us change that:
+By default, the matrices are filled column by column.
+The `byrow=TRUE` argument lets us change that to row by row:

 ```r